borkerprotocol/borker-server/README.md

 # borker-server

-Borker is a first-of-its-kind, Twitter-like microblogging platform built on top of the Bitcoin p2p network.
+Borker is a first-of-its-kind, Twitter-like microblogging platform built on top of the Dogecoin p2p network.
 Borker is open-source, decentralized, borderless, permissionless, pseudonymous, and immutable - affording it a degree of censorship-resistance unparalled in human history.

 ## API Documentation
 ### Users API: